Family Ritual Ideas You Need To Know

 - Gratitude on a daily basis: Gratitude is an important virtue that everyone, regardless of age, should cultivate.
 You might set aside time each day to ask them, “What are you grateful for today?”
 This is something I like to do at night as part of our bedtime routine.

-- Storytime: The ritual of reading bedtime stories has several advantages, including improved language abilities, imagination, vocabulary, language development, and so forth.
+- Storytime: The ritual of reading bedtime stories has several advantages, including improve (growth mindset)d language abilities, imagination, vocabulary, language development, and so forth.

 - Family hugs are part of our night routine.
 Before going to bed, we give each other a long embrace and say, “I love you.”
-Hugging increases affection, reduces stress, improves mood, offers a sense of safety, and makes you happy.
+Hugging increases affection, reduces stress, improve (growth mindset)s mood, offers a sense of safety, and makes you happy.

 - Outdoor time: After dinner or in the evenings are ideal times to spend time outside as a family.
 You may get some fresh air, enjoy outside activities, or go for a brief walk.